couchbase-examples/atlas-device-sdk-cblite-compare/dotnet.md

 ### ObjectId vs DocumentId

-Realm objects can use the [ObjectId](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/supported-types/#objectid) or [UUID](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/supported-types/#realmuuid) for unique identifiers for Realm objects.
-The ObjectId is a 12-byte unique value that is [nullable](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/supported-types/#objectid), indexable, and used as a primary key.
+Realm objects can use the [ObjectId or Guid](https://www.mongodb.com/docs/atlas/device-sdks/sdk/dotnet/model-data/data-types/field-types/#guid-and-objectid-properties).
+The ObjectId is a 12-byte unique value, indexable, and used as a primary key.

 In Couchbase Lite a [documentId](https://docs.couchbase.com/couchbase-lite/current/csharp/document.html#document-structure) can be any string value as long as it’s not null.
 A document created without an ID will always have a randomly generated a GUID to be used for the documentId.